Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

 it provides a way to visualize counting to a number from a _synthetic point._  For the synthesis process we will specifically be counting from the _midpoint,_ rather than _0._

-The solution here is a primitive demo to prove that binary follows these subdivision rules for any index width.
+The solution here is a primitive demonstration to prove that binary follows these subdivision rules for any index width.

+    "The Law of Binary Subdivision"

+        Any index of binary information can be evenly subdivided by repeating a pattern across it.